-Year Five Objectives: To learn: About commonly available substances and drugs (including alcohol and tobacco) About some of the risks and effects of commonly available substances and drugs Learning Outcomes: The learner will be able to: Identify commonly available substances and drugs Describe legal substances and drugs used in everyday life Give reasons for taking legal substances and drugs Describe some of the risks associated with use both now and in the future Explain or demonstrate how to manage risks in different familiar situations including managing pressure from others assertively Identify some illegal substances and drugs and talk about potential risks Essential skills: Active listening Looking at evidence Drawing conclusions Who chooses what goes into our bodies?
+Year Five Objectives: To learn: About commonly available substances and drugs (including alcohol and tobacco) About some of the risks and effects of commonly available substances and drugs Learning Outcomes: The learner will be able to: Identify commonly available substances and drugs Describe legal substances and drugs used in everyday life Give reasons for taking legal substances and drugs Describe some of the risks associated with use both now and in the future Explain or demonstrate how to manage risks in different familiar situations including managing pressure from others assertively Identify some illegal substances and drugs and talk about potential risks Essential skills: Who chooses what goes into our bodies?
 Is it dangerous?
 What are the risks?

-How will it make us feel?
-Drawing conclusions Will we get into trouble?
+Active listening How will it make us feel?
+Looking at evidence Will we get into trouble?
 Why will we get told off?

-Stories where characters move into a new group which has new or different norms of behaviour which have to be dealt with; stories where the behaviour of characters has an impact on family relationships; stories where the characters overcome setbacks.

-Pupils are at significant risk in the early stages of drug use from: accidental overdose, poisoning, accidents, problems with parents and the law.
+Drawing conclusions will we get into trouble.
+Will will we get told off.
+Additional Guidance: nto a new group which has new or different norms of behaviour es where the behaviour of characters has an impact on family naracters overcome setbacks. e early stages of drug use from: accidental overdose, poisoning, accidents, problems with parents and the law.
 Often the focus of substance abuse is on dependence but it can be harmful long before that.